MunseeLogan-FS/spotify/README.md

 ## Project Overview

-Spotify is a Node.js application that uses the Spotify Web API to authenticate users via OAuth 2.0 and allow them to interact with their Spotify account.
+This Spotify like project is a Node.js application that uses the Spotify Web API to authenticate users via OAuth 2.0 and allow them to interact with their Spotify account.
 The project demonstrates:

 - Secure OAuth login with Spotify